rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationSnapshot.md

 - Returns System.Boolean.
 ### deletefilesetsnapshots
 - There is a single argument of type DeleteFilesetSnapshotsInput.
 - Returns ResponseSuccess.
-### deletesnapmirrorcloud
-Delete a SnapMirror Cloud snapshot

-Supported in v7.0+
-Deletes a SnapMirror Cloud snapshot.
-A snapshot can be deleted only if it is an on-demand snapshot or a snapshot of an unprotected SnapMirror Cloud object.

-- There is a single argument of type DeleteSnapMirrorCloudSnapshotInput.
-- Returns ResponseSuccess.
 ### deletesofunmanagedobjects
 Deletes all the snapshots of the unmanaged objects in the request.